The Library is open. See frequently asked questions.

 How can your library borrow a bulk loan from the State Library

-- requests for bulk loans can be placed using the multicultural bulk loan request form on an 'as needed' basis.
+Requests for bulk loans can be placed using the multicultural bulk loan request form.
 You can request ten, twenty or thirty items for a loan period of three or six months.